hove-io/navitia/documentation/slate/source/includes/index.md

 ### A simple route computation

-Let's find out how to get from the view point of the Golden Gate bridge to the Transamerica Pyramid in San Francisco the 18th of January at 08:00 AM.
+Let's find out how to get from the view point of the Golden Gate bridge to the Transamerica Pyramid in San Francisco.
 We need to use the ``journeys`` API.